-6.6 Diffie-Hellman declarations
+6.3 Diffie-Hellman declarations

-There are two declarations that arise as a part of the algorithm CPSA uses for Diffie-Hellman protocols.
-Like other declarations, these may also be provided as part of a protocol or skeleton input.
+A declaration arises as a part of the algorithm CPSA uses for Diffie-Hellman protocols.
+Like other declarations, these may be provided as part of a protocol or skeleton input.

-- The absent declaration specifies that a particular RNDX variable does not occur in a base or exponent expression.
+• The absent declaration specifies that a particular RNDX variable does not occur in a base or exponent expression.
 This declaration is automatically added to specify x is absent within y whenever y is a base or exponent expression that occurs in a strand in which x is declared uniq-gen before the point where x is generated.
-This declaration is also added by the algorithm in rare circumstances. - The precur declaration specifies that a particular node is present in the skeleton to be the "precursor" for some other value.
-This is used to prevent CPSA from failing to terminate in certain cases.
+This declaration is also added by the algorithm in rare circumstances.